kwickramasekara/photo-grid/README.md

 2. Run `npm start`.
 3. Open [localhost:3333](http://localhost:3333) and [localhost:3333/admin/](http://localhost:3333/admin/) in your browser.

+> **Note**
+> When developing locally, Sanity API responses are cached for 1 day by default.
+To purge the cache, remove `.cache/sanity` directory.

 ## Configuration

 [`photo-grid.json`](https://github.com/kwickramasekara/photo-grid/blob/main/photo-grid.json) contains customizable properties for both the UI and Admin interfaces.
 See below for the description of each property.